On Air Now

-Autumn is drawing in, the temperatures are getting chillier and the chances of a September heatwave are dwindling which means only one thing - we're just weeks away from changing the clocks in the UK.
+Autumn is here, the temperatures are getting chillier and the chances of any heatwave are pretty much gone which means only one thing - we're just weeks away from changing the clocks back in the UK to officially mark the start of winter.

 A process British people carry out twice a year - once in the spring and again in the fall - we change the time, either forwards or back, for just one hour, so we can make the most of the daylight hours.

-So as we get to the colder end of the year, we gain one extra hour on the Sunday the clocks change as they go back 60 minutes.
+So as we get to the colder end of the year and enter October, we gain one extra hour on the Sunday the clocks change as they go back 60 minutes.

 Here's the date, time and exactly why we change the clocks in the UK.